Digitaliko/sendvelo/_bmad-output/marketing/03-PRODUCT-HUNT-LAUNCH-KIT.md

 ## The Solution

-SendVelo bridges the gap between AI content creation and stakeholder approval.
+Thumbway bridges the gap between AI content creation and stakeholder approval.

 **How it works:**